adywizard/car-locator/README.md

 The app in bin folder was built with kivy==2.0.0rc3 and kivymd==0.402.2.dev0.

-All requirements can be found in buildozer.spec file
+All other requirements can be found in buildozer.spec file